rlingineni/airppt/README.md

 npm run build
 cd built

-//you can change sample ppt, to your own if you want, just put your file in the root directory
+node main.js -i sample.pptx -s 2 //you can change sample ppt, just put your pptx in the root directory

-node main.js -i sample.pptx -s 2

-//see the output html files
+cd output //see the output html files ls output

-cd output
-ls output

 ```

 Open an issue if it didn't work.